Healthy Eating When You Have Digestive Problems

-What we eat can contribute to digestive problems.
+What you eat can contribute to digestive problems.
 Many people eat too much processed food and sugar, and not enough fiber, fruits, and vegetables.
-Poor eating habits, such as eating too quickly or skipping meals, can also be part of the problem.
-Many digestive problems can be prevented by eating a healthy diet.
-Be sure to get adequate amounts of fruits, vegetables, and fiber.
+Poor eating habits, such as eating too quickly or skipping meals, may also be part of the problem.
+Many digestive problems can be prevented by eating a healthy, balanced diet.

 FRUIT